DatWins/atom-site/content/_index.md

 title = "Home"
 +++

-# Reflections on Chess Training #
+# Reflections on Chess Training for Young Players #

-## Improving One Move At A Time ##

-[//]: # (category list: blog, reference)
-[//]: # (series list: New-to-nuke, Classic-FICS)
-[//]: # (tag list: New-to-nuke, tactics, openings, endgames, game-analysis, general-advice, patterns, pawns, invasions, pawnitisation, beginner, rules, terminology, middlegames)

 Are you seeking to improve your game?

-This site discuss training methods that will help players improve.
+Here are ideas, tips, and suggestions to help the young players improve.